Velasquez sharp as Phillies blank Tigers 4-0

 Phillies: Philadelphia put IF-OF Brad Miller on the 10-day injured list with a right hip flexor strain.

-Tigers: Detroit put RHP Victor Alcántara on the 10-day IL, retroactive to Sunday, with a right middle finger contusion.
+Tigers: Detroit put RHP Victor Alcántara on the 10-day IL, retroactive to Sunday, with a right middle finger contusion. … The Tigers moved C Grayson Greiner (low back strain) to the 60-day IL.

 UP NEXT

-Phillies: Philadelphia has an off day Thursday before beginning a three-game home series Friday night against NL East-leading Atlanta.
+Phillies: Philadelphia has an off day Thursday before beginning its three-game home series against Atlanta.
+Jake Arrieta (8-7) is slated to start the opener for the Phillies.

-Tigers: Detroit starts a four-game series at Seattle on Thursday night.
+Tigers: Detroit begins a four-game series at Seattle on Thursday night.
+The Tigers plan to call up Drew VerHagen (1-0) from Triple-A Toledo to make that start.
+LHP Daniel Stumpf was optioned to Toledo after Wednesday’s game.

 Follow Noah Trister at https://www.Twitter.com/noahtrister